|More pictures from the Knossos Palace|

 Linear B tablet (Omniglot) with syllabaries, partly deciphered, similar to hiragana).
-A precursor of alphabet.
+A precursor of the alphabet.

 Wassily Leontief received a Nobel prize in 1973 for his contribution to the input-output analysis.
-Three of his students, Paul Samuelson, Robert Solow and Vernon Smith are also recipients.
+Three of his students, Paul Samuelson, Robert Solow and Vernon Smith also received Nobel prizes.

 The Heckscher-Ohlin theory states that each country exports the commodity which intensively uses its abundant factor.
 The HO theory was generally accepted on the basis of casual empiricism.
 Moreover, there wasn't any technique to test the HO theory until the input-output analysis was invented.

 |The first Empirical Test of the HO theory||The first serious attempt to test the theory was made by

 Result: Leontief reached a paradoxical conclusion that the US—the most capital abundant country in the world by any criterion—exported labor-intensive commodities and imported capital- intensive commodities.
 This result has come to be known as the Leontief Paradox. [para = contrary to, doxa = opinion]